wunderio/WunderTools/docs/converting-d7-projects.md

 9. Create .lando.yml on Drupal root
     * download the file from WunderTools repository into [project]/drupal/.lando.yml
     * make sure PHP version is supported (http://php.net/supported-versions.php)
-    * for multisite, add the following:
+    * for multisite, add the following (exclude the "default" domain name):
     ```
     proxy:
       appserver: